 Debate and constructive criticism are actively encouraged and you will openly discuss your work with peers and teaching staff.
 You'll benefit from daily contact with supportive tutors, available every day during term time for tutorials and technical advice, as well as access to a high-profile network of practicing artists and curators.

 You will receive your own dedicated studio space, accessible 24 hours a day and seven days a week.
 These spaces are a creative, lively and stimulating environment in which to practise, with all years sharing the same area.
 There is a high level of activity in the studios, with regular events, screenings, performances and exhibitions.
 A student-run gallery and experimental project spaces are also available.

-Regular field trips to national and international museums, art institutions and galleries allow you to consider the diverse conditions in which art is displayed and received.
+We work with national and international museums, galleries and collections, allowing you to consider the diverse conditions in which art is displayed and received and to gain real-world experience through industry placements.
 There are also many opportunities for you to apply to study abroad: Reading School of Art has links with universities in countries such as the USA, Canada, Australia, Taiwan, France, Switzerland and Finland.

 Our range of single honours and joint courses will equip you with the knowledge, intellectual ability and the practice-led skills you will need to make an imaginative and effective contribution to the art world.
 Follow in the footsteps of some of our alumni and become Turner Prize-nominated artists or world-leading curators.